bw-math/bw-math/source/assignments/projects/02_GRAPHING_II.rst

 The Michelson Velocity of Light Experiment
 ------------------------------------------

 The `Michelson Velocity of Light Experiment <https://www.gutenberg.org/files/11753/11753-h/11753-h.htm>`_ conducted in 1879 was the first time `Albert A. Michelson <https://en.wikipedia.org/wiki/Albert_A._Michelson>`_ successfully measured the speed of light.
 He would go on to do so several more times, eventually teaming up with `Edward Morley <https://en.wikipedia.org/wiki/Edward_W._Morley>`_.
 Together, using the principles Michelson first developed in 1879, Michelson and Morley would demonstrate in 1887 the speed of light was the same value regardless of the state of motion of the emitting body.
-This would go on to have profound effects for physics in the early twentieth century.
-It would lead `Albert Einstein <https://en.wikipedia.org/wiki/Albert_Einstein>`_ to propose the `theory of relativity <https://en.wikipedia.org/wiki/Theory_of_relativity>`_, one of the most significant intellectual developments in history of humanity.
+This would go on to have profound effects for physics in the early twentieth century; It would lead `Albert Einstein <https://en.wikipedia.org/wiki/Albert_Einstein>`_ to propose the `theory of relativity <https://en.wikipedia.org/wiki/Theory_of_relativity>`_, one of the most significant intellectual developments in the history of humanity.

 Michelson's 1879 experimental results remained one of most accurate estimations of the speed of light until modern times.
 Using a series of mirrors depicted below, Michelson was able to divert light rays emitting from a common source along separate paths and then measure the fractional time difference it took for the rays to reach the same location.